Skip to main content

 Sending messages

-Indeed, FunC exposes send_raw_message function which expects a serialized message as an argument.
+Indeed, FunC exposes the send_raw_message function which expects a serialized message as an argument.

-Since TON is a comprehensive system with wide functionality, messages which need to be able to support all of this functionality may look quite complicated.
-Still, most of that functionality is not used in common scenarios, and message serialization in most cases may be reduced to:
+Since TON is a comprehensive system with wide functionality, messages that need to support all of this functionality may appear quite complicated.
+However, most of that functionality is not used in common scenarios, and message serialization, in most cases, can be simplified to:

 cell msg = begin_cell()